 Joan McHale, Code Enforcement Administration, 298-3198 firstname.lastname@example.org

-Volunteer citizens (seven members and two alternates) comprise the Dunedin Code Enforcement Board, and meet the first Tuesday of each month to consider code violation cases brought by the City.
+DUNEDIN CODE ENFORCEMENT BOARD (DCEB): The DCEB is comprised of volunteer citizens (seven regular members and two alternates) appointed by the City Commission.
+They meet on the first Tuesday of each month to consider code violation cases brought by the City.
 The Board considers all code enforcement violations based on testimony and evidence presented at the hearing by the City and the Respondent (property owner in violation).
-The Dunedin Code Enforcement Board's complete Rules of Procedure can be found here DCEB Rules of Procedure.
+The Board's complete Rules of Procedure can be found here: DCEB Rules of Procedure.